 The approach of this topic is twofold.
-Firstly, it aims to develop comprehensive methods to reduce the computational demands of AI models.
-Secondly, it seeks to ensure the safety of advanced AI systems by addressing fundamental design questions (safe-by-design approaches) as well as technical methodologies such as automated testing and interpretability.
+Firstly, it aims to advance the development of large AI models; second, it develops comprehensive methods to reduce their computational demands and seeks to ensure their safety as well as technical methodologies such as automated testing and interpretability.

-Projects selected in this topic will link to the resources offered by the AI Factories and the Data Labs.
+The project selected in this topic should link to the resources offered by the AI Factories and the Data Labs.